hortonworks/cloudbreak/README.md

-Cloudbreak Deployer helps to deploy a cloudbreak environment into docker containers.
+Cloudbreak Deployer helps to deploy a Cloudbreak environment into Docker containers.
-For recent changes please check [CHANGELOG.md](https://github.com/sequenceiq/cloudbreak-deployer/blob/master/CHANGELOG.md).
+For recent changes please check the [CHANGELOG.md](https://github.com/sequenceiq/cloudbreak-deployer/blob/master/CHANGELOG.md).

 ## Requirements

-Right now **Linux** and **OSX** 64 bit binaries are released from Cloudbreak Deployer.
-For anything else we will create a special docker container.
+Currently only **Linux** and **OSX** 64 bit binaries are released for Cloudbreak Deployer.
+For anything else we will create a special Docker container.
-The deployment itself needs only **Dcoker 1.5.0** or later.
+The deployment itself needs only **Docker 1.5.0** or later.

 ## Installation